 Some of the best movies and hottest shows are available only by paying an extra $10–$20 per month on top of your TV subscription.
-Some of the most popular add-ons include HBO, EPIX, and STARZ.
+Some of the most popular add-ons include HBO, MGM+, and STARZ.
 Depending on the add-on, you may get access to just one channel, multiple channels featuring similar content, or bonus on-demand content.

 Some popular local sports are available on broadcast or basic cable channels, but watching almost any specialty sport or the best out-of-town games requires sports add-ons.
-These are available at the league level, with packages like NFL SUNDAY TICKET or MLB EXTRA INNINGS.
+These are available at the league level, with packages like NFL Sunday Ticket or MLB EXTRA INNINGS.
 You can also pay extra for college, international, and league coverage.

 The in and outs of DVRs in 2023